groundwater fills spaces between the pores of rock particles

 industries and municipalities have already withdrawn an excessive amount of groundwater in Eastern Virginia, lowering the water level below the top of the aquifer

-After the 2002 drought, the state required localities to develop water supply plans to ensure adequate drinking water for the next 40 years.
+After the 2002 drought, the General Assembly required localities to develop water supply plans to ensure adequate drinking water for the next 40 years.
 The Department of Environmental Quality (DEQ) calculated that 123 million gallons per day were being pumped from beneath the Coastal Plain.
 That withdrawal rate could be maintained only for another 30-50 years before groundwater levels dropped too low to meet demand.

 A 2006 assessment of the hydrogeologic framework on the Coastal Plain reported:19